Gavriel D. Rosenfeld: Early life and education

 Rosenfeld is the son of Alvin H. Rosenfeld, longtime Professor of English and Jewish Studies, former Director of the Robert A. and Sandra S. Borns Jewish Studies Program, and founder of the Institute for the Study of Contemporary Antisemitism at Indiana University, and Erna B. Rosenfeld, former Area Coordinator for Indiana University Residence Life.

+Rosenfeld graduated from Bloomington High School South in 1985.
+He received his B.A. in History and Judaic Studies from Brown University in 1989.
+Following a year studying at the Ludwig-Maximilians-Universität in Munich on a Fulbright-Hays Fellowship (1989–90), he received his Ph.D. in History from UCLA in 1996.
+His sister, Dalia Rosenfeld, is a prize-winning fiction writer, editor, and translator based in Tel Aviv.

 Career

-Since 2000, Rosenfeld has taught at Fairfield University, where he offers courses on modern European History, German History, Holocaust History, Jewish History, Historical Memory, and Counterfactual History.
-During this period, he has published two dozen academic articles, five monographs, and two edited volumes, many of which examine how the memory of the Third Reich and Second World War has taken shape in western culture, especially in architecture, monuments, literature, film, television, and historiography.
-His 2015 book, Hi Hitler!
+Since 2000, Rosenfeld has taught in the department of history at Fairfield University, where he offers courses on modern European History, German History, Holocaust History, Jewish History, Memory Studies, and Counterfactual History.
+He has written widely on how the memory of the Third Reich and Second World War has taken shape in Western culture—especially in architecture, monuments, literature, film, television, and historiography.
+In this work, he has emphasized how the memory of the Nazi era has become increasingly "normalized."
+Rosenfeld's 2015 book, Hi Hitler!
 How the Nazi Past is Being Normalized in Contemporary Culture (Cambridge University Press, 2015), won the German Studies Association's 2017 Sybil Halpern Milton Memorial Book Prize for the best book dealing with Nazi Germany and the Holocaust.
+His 2011 book, Building After Auschwitz: Jewish Architecture and the Memory of the Holocaust, which explores the origins of "new Jewish architecture," was a finalist for the National Jewish Book Award in the category of visual arts.

-Rosenfeld has also been a leading scholar in the field of counterfactual history, publishing books and articles about the growing importance of historical speculation in western culture.
-They include The World Hitler Never Made: Alternate History and the Memory of Nazism (2005), What Ifs of Jewish History (2016), "Why Do We Ask 'What If?
-Reflections on the Function of Alternate History" (2002). and "The Ways We Wonder 'What If?'
-Towards a Typology of Historical Counterfactuals" (2016).
+Rosenfeld has also been a leading scholar in the field of counterfactual history.
+His key works include The World Hitler Never Made: Alternate History and the Memory of Nazism (2005), What Ifs of Jewish History: From Abraham to Zionism (2016), and "The Ways We Wonder 'What If?": Towards a Typology of Historical Counterfactuals (2016).
+In 2013, he created a blog, The Counterfactual History Review, which provides regular commentary on the use of counterfactuals in Western intellectual and cultural life.

 Rosenfeld's current research focuses on the history and memory of fascism in the United States.
 His essays on the topic include "An American Führer?
-Nazi Analogies and the Struggle to Explain Donald Trump" (2019) and "Donald Trump's Situational Fascism" (2021).
+Nazi Analogies and the Struggle to Explain Donald Trump" (2019), "Donald Trump's Situational Fascism" (2021), "Beyond Fascism: Trumpism after Trump (2021), and the new volume, co-edited with Janet Ward, Fascism in America: Past and Present.